 The LGBTQ+ Studies Certificate Program, housed administratively in the Department of Gender and Women's Studies, is a campuswide program open to students in any major.
 Courses that count toward this interdisciplinary certificate come from a wide range of fields including literature, history, sociology, medical history, as well as from gender and women's studies, which is in itself an interdisciplinary field.
 This certificate can compliment many other programs and plans across campus, including, but not limited to gender and women's studies.
 New courses are added to the program each semester.

-Intent to pursue the certificate must be declared by meeting with the LGBTQ+ studies undergraduate advisor as early as possible in the certificate program and before completing requirements.
+Intent to pursue the certificate can be declared by meeting with the undergraduate advisor and completing the declaration form.
+Declaring the certificate as early as possible allows students to best align certificate coursework with their interests.

 |Women and Gender in the Classical World|

 |Literature, Gender, and Sexuality|

 |Special Topics in Gender, Women and the Humanities (Queer)|

 |Special Topics in Gender and Visual Culture (Queer)|

 |Contemporary Queer Art and Visual Culture|

 |The Body in Theory|

 |Special Topics in Feminist Theory (Queer)|